icavalheiro/lazy-xml-parser/README.md

 Lazy, but fast, really fucking awesome fast.

+IMPORTANT: The reason why I made this XML parser is becouse all of the current XML parsers in NPM fucks up the xml somehow, since I work for the translation industry it is really important that the XML structure, tag ordering and code identation are not changed.
+So this XML parser respect the original XML file (reading and saving the same file will result in identical matches).

 Ps.: also great at memory usage, using really low memory

 Ps2.: lazy means that I did not take the time to make it report errors properly, but it work perfectly with XML files that are not broken